 Zen Zone: this is a calm safe space for our children to reflect with activities to support mental well-being.
+We also have an outdoor equivalent for calm mindful colouring and drawing.

 'Lunch / Colouring Club': A variety of activities are provided to enhance social development such as turn-taking, sharing and developing necessary skills in order to understand others' feelings.